syncfusion-content/maui-docs/MAUI/PDF-Viewer/Open-a-Password-Protected-Document.md

 ---
 layout: post
-title: Open a Password-Protected Document in .NET MAUI PDF Viewer control | Syncfusion
+title: Open an Encryted Document in .NET MAUI PDF Viewer control | Syncfusion
 description: Learn here about opening a password-protected document in Syncfusion .NET MAUI PDF Viewer (SfPdfViewer) control and more.
 platform: MAUI
 control: SfPdfViewer
 documentation: ug
 ---

-# Open a Password-Protected Document in .NET MAUI PDF Viewer (SfPdfViewer)
+# Open an Encrypted Document in .NET MAUI PDF Viewer (SfPdfViewer)

 To open a password-protected or encrypted PDF document, you can use the `LoadDocument()` method by providing the password along with the document source.
 The following code example explains the same.